How do I join an Adobe Connect meeting and connect my audio?

 - Compatible with android/apple devices via an app.

-Stage 1) Using the ‘Google Chrome’ web browser, follow the URL link provided by your tutor to access the meeting room. (e.g. http://leedsbeckett.adobeconnect.com/meeting)
+Stage 1) Using the ‘Google Chrome’ web browser, follow the URL link provided by your tutor to access the meeting room. (e.g. http://leedsbeckett.adobeconnect.com/meeting).
+You will not need to log in.

 Stage 2) Choose the option ‘Enter as a Guest’ and type in your name, then click the ‘Enter Room’ button.